10 Things to Know About Working in Retirement

 6. A tight labor market helps hiring prospects

-Given that the unemployment rate has been below 4% since December 2021, employers are actively looking to hire and retain employees of all ages.
+Given that the current unemployment rate is at or slightly above 4%, employers are actively looking to hire and retain employees of all ages.
 Older workers are no less well-educated than younger workers, and jobs demanding more education tend to be less physically demanding, making it easier to work later in life.
 “You’re bringing years of experience to the table,” says Conners, the financial adviser from Arizona.
 “You can help train those new bodies coming out of college.”

 7. But age discrimination remains a hurdle

-While it is easier to find work in retirement than in the past, age discrimination remains a factor — 64% of workers aged 40 or older have seen or experienced age discrimination, according to AARP.
+While it is easier to find work in retirement than in the past, age discrimination remains a factor — almost three-quarters or 74% of older Americans believe their age could be a barrier to getting hired, AARP’s survey found.
 The unemployment rate is also higher for workers over 55 than for younger workers.

 If you’re searching for a job, age-proof your resume by putting your most relevant job experience at the top versus your school and original job experience from years ago, recommends Carly Roszkowski, vice president of financial resilience at AARP.